 On the day of your appointment, it is suggested you access your ConferZoom meeting at least five minutes before your scheduled appointment.
-The DSPS Office will continue to enforce the 10-minute rule.
-If you have not logged into your ConferZoom meeting within 10 minutes of your scheduled appointment time, the DSPS counselor will end your meeting.
-You will then need to contact the DSPS staff by email to reschedule your appointment.
+The DSPS Office will continue to enforce the 15-minute rule.
+If you have not logged into your ConferZoom meeting within 15 minutes of your scheduled appointment time, the DSPS counselor will end your meeting.
+You will then need to contact the DSPS staff by phone or email to reschedule your appointment.

 Once you have completed your appointment with your DSPS counselor and received your accommodations, you will contact the following individuals as needed.

 Lovejot Chahal-Grewal, Accommodations Specialist

 If you are a new student to DSPS and are using alt media services for the first time, you must complete an intake appointment.
 To schedule your intake appointment, you will contact Katrina Marquez at (661) 241-0714 or firstname.lastname@example.org.
 This appointment can be completed through a ConferZoom meeting or over the phone.